marcel-goldschen-ohm/EigenLab/README.md

 When you are evaluating a math equation that is known at compile time.

 ### How efficient is EigenLab?
-EigenLab uses Eigen (http://eigen.tuxfamily.org) for all matrix operations. **However, in its current state, EigenLab evaluates each individual operation within an equation sequentially, and therefore does NOT take advantage of Eigen's expression templates, which results in some wasteful temporary copies of matrix data.** I have not attempted to wrap my head around Eigen's expression templates, but if anyone knows how they could be applied to EigenLab I would love to hear about it.
+EigenLab uses Eigen <http://eigen.tuxfamily.org> for all matrix operations, and therefore takes advantage of Eigen's incredible matrix math performance.
+One caveate is that EigenLab evaluates each individual operation within an equation sequentially, and therefore does NOT take advantage of Eigen's expression templates, which results in some wasteful temporary copies of matrix data.

+I have not done an extensive test of performance in EigenLab as compared to other parseres such as those mentioned below.
+However, a simple comparison between EigenLab and muParser <http://muparser.beltoforion.de> is included in the file `SpeedTestEigenLabVsMuParser.cpp` that will probably give you the basic idea. *To summarize, if you can formulate your expression to utilize matrix/array math, then EigenLab is incredibly fast as it can take advantage of Eigen's efficeint matrix math manipulations.
+On the other hand, if you are forced to reevaluate an expression many times on successive scalar values (e.g. some sort of series expansion), then another parser such as muParser is likely your best choice in terms of speed.*

 ### Are there alternatives to EigenLab?
 To my knowledge, there are no native C/C++ alternatives to EigenLab which can both parse matrix math equations and provide an incredibly simple and user friendly interface (i.e. like MATLAB).

-If you don't need matrix operations, there are several equation parsers which can evaluate math equations for floating point numbers, such as GNU libmatheval (http://www.gnu.org/software/libmatheval), muParser (http://muparser.beltoforion.de), and MathPresso or DoublePresso (https://github.com/tartakynov/mathpresso).
+If you don't need matrix operations, there are several equation parsers which can evaluate math equations for floating point numbers, such as GNU libmatheval <http://www.gnu.org/software/libmatheval>, muParser <http://muparser.beltoforion.de>, and MathPresso or DoublePresso <https://github.com/tartakynov/mathpresso>.
 As I have not spent the time to really dig through these libraries, please feel free to correct me if I am wrong about this, or to inform me of another library not listed here.

 Finally, it is of course possible to embed in your C++ program an interpreted language such as Python or Lua that could handle any sort of expression evaluation you want.